nsamelson/Bovelo-project-group-4/README.md

 ## **Introduction**

-    The main goal of this project was to design and develop a software for a bike factory.
+    The main goal of this project was to design and develop a software for a bike company.

-    Make the management easier and increase the organisation efficiency into a factory is the most important.
+    Make the management easier and increase the organisation efficiency into a company is the most important.

     This software was made by a team in "agile" method helped by a versionning software.